Wagyu Burgers

 Arman’s recipe tips

 • Aim for 1-inch patties.
-I found this to be the sweet spot for thick and juicy burgers (the only way to enjoy wagyu beef in all its glory).
+I found this to be the sweet spot for thick and juicy burgers.

 • Bring your meat to room temperature before cooking.
-This allows the wagyu beef patties to cook evenly and completely (aka no overcooked exterior and uncooked interior).
+This allows the wagyu beef patties to cook evenly and completely (aka no overcooked exteriors and undercooked interiors).

-• Wagyu burgers are best when cooked to medium rare or have an internal temperature of 130F to 135F (55C to 57C).
-Of course, if you prefer them well done, aim for 165F.
+• Wagyu burgers are best when cooked to medium rare, with an internal temperature of 130F to 135F (55C to 57C).
+Of course, if you prefer them well done, aim for 155F (plus 5 minutes resting).

 • Let the burgers rest.
-After about 5 minutes, the juices will soak back into the meat, giving you more flavorful burgers.
+After about 5 minutes, the juices will soak back into the meat, making your burgers more flavorful.

 Storage instructions

-To store: Place the leftover cooked burgers in an airtight container and store them in the refrigerator for 3 to 4 days.
+To store: Place leftover cooked burgers in an airtight container and refrigerate for 3 to 4 days.

-To freeze: Wrap the cooked and cooled burger patties in aluminum foil and place them in a freezer-safe bag.
+To freeze: Wrap the cooked, cooled burger patties in aluminum foil, then place them in a freezer-safe bag.
 Freeze for up to 3 months.

-To reheat: Microwave the burger patties for 30 to 40 seconds or reheat them in a skillet until warmed through (about 1 or 2 minutes).
+To reheat: Microwave the burger patties for 30 to 40 seconds, or reheat them in a skillet with 2 teaspoons of water until warmed through (about 1 or 2 minutes).

 wagyu burgers.